GianniMS/Diary-Chatbot/README.md

 1: Open the terminal in your code editor and clone the repository by using the following command: git clone https://github.com/GianniMS/Diary-Chatbot

-2: Navigate to the projects directory using the following terminal command: cd Diary-Chatbot
+2: Navigate to the projects directory using the following terminal command: <br>
+cd Diary-Chatbot

-3: Now navigate to the server directory using the following terminal command: cd server
+3: Now navigate to the server directory using the following terminal command: <br>
+cd server

-4: Now install the dependencies using the following terminal command: npm install
+4: Now install the dependencies using the following terminal command: <br>
+npm install

 Configuration: